 Yes, you should bring your health insurance card.
 A copy of your card is kept on file in the event you require labs such as throat cultures, blood tests, or urine tests.
 These tests are performed by Quest Diagnostics, a large local reference laboratory.
 Note: Students should always carry their insurance cards with them.

 What do I do if I am sick, it is after hours or I am not eligible for the student health service?

 In the event of an emergency while on campus, students should contact their Community Advisor or Campus Security (617.349.8888 or 617.491.4444).
 In life-threatening situations, students should call 911 for an ambulance, then call Campus Security so they can assist the ambulance in finding the student.
 Campus Security also has a first aid kit and defibrillators available.
 For non emergency, if it is after hours, or you are not eligible for services, please consider off-campus medical options.

 If I have the Lesley University Student Health Insurance plan, am I automatically enrolled in the student health service?

 No, you are not automatically enrolled because the Lesley Health Service is NOT student health insurance.
 Lesley Health Service and student health insurance are two separate entities.

 Who can access the Student Health Service?

-Student Health Service provides basic primary health care services to full-time undergraduate students of Lesley College, The Art Institute of Boston, and the Threshold program.
+Student Health Service provides basic primary health care services to full-time undergraduate students of Lesley University and the Threshold program.
 Enrollment is automatic for resident students and optional for full-time undergraduate students living off-campus.
 If you are an undergraduate commuter and wish to enroll in the service you may complete a contract during the first three weeks of each semester: Optional Student Health Service Contract.